versionpress/versionpress/docs/Dev-Setup.md

 After you've run the tests, the Docker stack is left up and running so that you can inspect it:

-- The site is running at <http://localhost:8088>. `test-config.yml` contains the login info.
+- The site is running at <http://localhost:8089>, `test-config.yml` contains login info.
-- The files are mapped to `./dev-env/wp-for-tests`.
-You can use your Git client in this directory as well.
+- The files are mapped to `./dev-env/wp-for-tests`, you can use your local Git client to inspect it.
-- The database is available on port 3306, you can connect to it e.g. by `mysql -u root -p` or via Adminer which you can access by running `docker-compose run -d --service-ports adminer` and visiting <http://localhost:8099>.
+- Connect to the database via `mysql -u root -p` or Adminer which you can access by running `docker-compose run -d --service-ports adminer` and visiting <http://localhost:8099>.
+The database name is `mysql-for-wordpress`.

-Stop the Docker stack with `npm stop` or `npm run stop-and-cleanup`.
+Stop the Docker stack with `npm run stop-and-cleanup` (stop-and-cleanup is strongly recommended here; end2end tests are not perfectly isolated yet).

 <div id="other-tests"></div>